 …. make it a Monday that kids remember for all the bestest reasons! …….
 And Tuesday, Wednesday, Thursday, Friday and well …. until the end of term!

 You will have seen in previous editions of the newsletter this term, that we would soon be recruiting through UCAS for our next cohort of Schools Direct students to start in September 2021.
 Our programme has now gone live on the DfE website Get into Teaching where you can search for more information on our programme using one of the following:

 - Training programme code: 3CPC

-Nothing matters more to the success of our pupils than the quality of teachers in our schools.
-To ensure that this continues, we set our bar high when recruiting students and provide them with a thorough training programme which makes use of the many experts across our schools as well as experts from outside of our partnership.
-As the Schools Direct approach means students are in school from day one, every day spent in the classroom working alongside class-teachers and mentors, is training.
-Students also receive a dedicated CPD programme covering all aspects of the curriculum and pedagogy and are fully supported by their school-based mentors.
+Nothing matters more to the success of our children than the quality of teachers in our schools.
+To ensure that this continues, we set our bar high when recruiting students as only the best will do.
+In return, we provide opportunities to train across the different types of schools and classes as well as providing a comprehensive programme which makes use of the many experts across our schools as well as experts from outside of our partnership, covering all aspects of the curriculum and pedagogy.
+As the Schools Direct approach means students are in school from the beginning, every single day spent in the classroom working alongside class-teachers and mentors, forms “part and parcel” of training to become a teacher.
+Our students are also enrolled with the University of Gloucestershire which provides the academic element of the programme.

-We’ve made sure that a strong culture of support exists for our students and provide opportunities for them to work across a range of key stages and types of school.
-As a result, we have students who emerge from their training fully prepared for the intensity of their first years in the profession and passionate and inspired about the difference they can make in the years ahead.
+We’ve made sure that a strong culture of support exists for our students from their school-based mentors and our Lead Mentor.
+Our weekly newsletter shows what our partnership provides for our schools and the priority we place on developing our staff and providing them with information and resources to support them in their work with our children.
+This support is provided as a matter of course to all our student teachers as they are our teachers of the future!
+As a result, we have students who emerge from their training, fully prepared for the intensity of their first years in the profession and passionate and inspired about the difference they can make in the years ahead.